Dense Video Captioning Using Unsupervised Semantic Information: Introduction

 In Figure~\ref{fig:similarityillustration_b}, a 2D t-SNE~\citep{maaten:2008} visualization was used to project the entire visual codebook (drawn as gray dots).
 The clips from the first and second videos are represented with blue and green dots, respectively.
 Observe that the final content from the first video is much similar to the content of the second one (see the red dots) and that fragments with similar content are close to each other.

-Our semantic descriptor can be easily adopted for the dense video captioning task proposed by Krishna \textit{et al.}~\citep{krishna:2017}, which consists of two subtasks: temporal event proposal and video captioning.
+Our semantic descriptor can be employed in the \gls{dvc} task, which consists of two subtasks: temporal event proposal and video captioning.
 In this work, we employ a popular strategy of handling these tasks independently.
 More specifically, we use a multi-headed bi-modal proposal module~\citep{iashin:2020b} for event proposal generation, and a vanilla transformer~\citep{vaswani:2017} for video~captioning.

-In summary, the contributions of this work are: (i)~we propose an unsupervised descriptor that can be easily employed in video understanding tasks; (ii)~the visual similarity proved to be efficient to generate event proposals replacing the audio signal adopted in~\citep{iashin:2020b}; and (iii)~our captioning results in the more complex scenario (i.e., learned proposals) show that the descriptor was able to adequately capture the visual similarity between seen and unseen clips, achieving state-of-the-art performance considering only visual features and competitive performance compared to multi-modal methods.
+In summary, the contributions of this work are (i)~an unsupervised descriptor that can be easily employed in dense video captioning\minor{, using either visual features alone or in combination with multiple modalities}; (ii)~the visual similarity proved to be efficient to generate event proposals replacing the audio signal adopted in \minor{the BMT method}~\citep{iashin:2020b}; and (iii)~our captioning results in \minor{the learned proposals scenario (i.e., the most complex setting) showcase the descriptor's ability to accurately capture the visual similarity between both seen and unseen clips}, achieving state-of-the-art performance \minor{when} considering only visual features and competitive performance \minor{when} compared to multi-modal~methods.